 In 2007 he was appointed as extraordinary commissioner of the Italian branch of Bank Sepah Iran and in 2011 he was also appointed for the extraordinary administration of Banca UBAE (belonging to Libyan Foreign Bank), in both cases following the UN resolutions regarding Iran and Libya.
 In 2009 he was also appointed by ISVAP as commissioner in the liquidation of the insurance company Assid.
 In 2011 he was also appointed as extraordinary commissioner of Banca Network Investimenti, based in Milan.
 In 2009 the Bank of Italy appointed him a member of the ABF (Arbitro Bancario Finanziario) for the resolution of disputes concerning banks and financial operations and services.
 In 2011 he was appointed as a member of the "table" for the reform of financial markets regulation at Consob.
 He is also a member of the jury of Assogestioni and Assoreti.

 Since 1994 Raffaele has been a tenured professor of law and currently teaches securities regulation and private comparative law at the University of Rome II Tor Vergata.
 He also teaches commercial law at the LUISS Guido Carli University in Rome.

 He is the author of numerous publications on credit instruments, banks, financial markets, corporate issues, insolvency and contracts in general.
 Raffaele graduated (with first-class honours) from the University of Rome.
 Formerly general counsel of Assogestioni (Italian Association of Investment Fund Managers), he joined Freshfields Bruckhaus Deringer as a partner in 1998.
 Of Italian mother tongue, he speaks English, French and German.

-This biography is an extract from The International Who's Who of Insolvency & Restructuring Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Insolvency & Restructuring which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication